Nguyenlanhuong13a/Whitelist-Web/DISCORD_SETUP.md

 - Ensure the bot has "Use Slash Commands" permission
 - Check if the interaction endpoint URL is configured (if using HTTP interactions)
 - Verify the bot can edit its own messages

+### Permission Denied for Button Interactions
+- Verify the user clicking the button has the moderator role specified in `DISCORD_MODERATOR_ROLE_ID`
+- Check if the role ID is correct (right-click role → Copy ID)
+- Ensure the role is assigned to the users who should have permission
+- Check server console logs for permission check details

 ## Security Notes